3n3gma/My-portfolio/README.md

 ### Project 1: An Analysis of the Crown Prosecution Service
 **Tool Used**: R
 **Objective**: To analyze and visualize case data from the Crown Prosecution Service to identify trends in prosecution outcomes, demographic factors influencing case results, and areas for potential improvement in decision-making processes.
 **Description**: This project involves data extraction, cleaning, and analysis of publicly available datasets provided by the Crown Prosecution Service.
 The analysis aims to uncover patterns in prosecution rates, case outcomes, and demographic factors such as age, gender, and ethnicity of defendants.
-Using Python, R, and Power BI, I implemented various statistical analyses and visualizations to provide actionable insights that could inform policy decisions and improve the efficiency of the CPS.
+Using R, I implemented various statistical analyses and visualizations to provide actionable insights that could inform policy decisions and improve the efficiency of the CPS.

 **Key Insights/Results**:
 Prosecution Rates: Identified a trend showing that certain demographic groups had significantly higher prosecution rates compared to others.